ieee-vgtc/ieeevis.org/content/info/call-participation/workshops.md

 If the proposed workshop is a follow-up of a previous workshop, please include a discussion of the results and the impact of any previous workshops.

-**The proposal should not exceed four pages.** Please visit [http://vgtc.org/publications/conference](https://tc.computer.org/vgtc/publications/conference) for formatting details and submit via [PCS](https://new.precisionconference.com/vgtc).
+**The proposal should not exceed four pages.** Please visit [VGTC website](https://tc.computer.org/vgtc/publications/conference) for formatting details and submit via [PCS](https://new.precisionconference.com/vgtc).

 ## Publication strategy